IBM/maximo-labs/MkDocs/ocp_8.9/docs/post_deployment.md

     Please note that you will be accepting multiple self-signed certificate warnings as you progress further.
 This is a normal behavior for all browsers.

+## Login

-### Log in using superuser credentials.
+Log in using superuser credentials.

 1\.
 Go to OpenShift project `mas-masdemo-core`, Secrets.

 2\.
 Search for "superuser".
 Click reveal username and password.
 Log in.

+## Update User

-### Update/sync `maxadmin` user.
+Update/sync `maxadmin` user.

 1\.
 Edit `maxadmin` user.
 Supply a dummy email address and change password (15 characters).

 2\.
 Log in using maxadmin account.
 Access Manage and Monitor.

-!!! success

 🎉 👏 🎉 **Congratulations!
 You have completed the deployment of IBM Maximo Application Suite with Manage, IoT and Monitor.**